IHtDzenda/ceskyrozhlas-donwloader/README.md

 ## Note
 This program was created solely for **educational purposes**.
-This program is a learning example of its not meant to be used in the real world "web scraping"
+This program is a learning example; its not meant to be used in real world "web scraping"